This delicious cake recipe makes a perfect light but super moist vanilla cake with the most fluffy fresh strawberry frosting you will ever make!

 The next time that you’re looking for a classic vanilla cake, whether for a birthday, holiday, or a special event, you must try this one!
 It’s easy to mix up, has a wonderfully delicate crumb, and it boasts the rich flavor that you expect from a vanilla layer cake.
 It also has less sugar in both the cake and the frosting than similar cakes.
 This makes it a nice choice to share with your entire family.

-This cake relies on a mix of coconut sugar and honey for sweetness and a combination of Greek yogurt, butter, and eggs for moisture.
+This cake has a small amount of granulated sugar for sweetness.
+Coconut sugar has a lower glycemic index than regular granulated sugar and is a great choice for baked goods.
+In a lighter cake however, regular coconut sugar produces a much darker product.
+If you prefer to use coconut sugar, try using blonde for a cake that is the classic vanilla cake color.
 (If you’re looking for a perfect fruit-sweetened first birthday cake, check this one out.
 Or this Banana Birthday Cake.
 Or this Sweet Potato Apple Cake.)
-It also manages to maintain the flavor and texture that you want from a classic cake, while also including less sugar—especially since it features a cream cheese frosting, rather than one made from powdered sugar.
+It also manages to maintain the flavor and texture that you want from a classic cake, while also including less sugar—especially since it features a cream cheese frosting, rather than a classic buttercream.

 A small slice of this cake is perfect for a birthday party or a special event.
 It also goes a long way towards satisfying a craving for dessert.
 The fresh berries add a nice contrast to the rich cake.
-The frosting, made with cream cheese, strawberry jam, and a little honey, is creamy without being cloyingly sweet.
-In short, the elements combine to make a delightfully less-sweet dessert with real ingredients that everyone will love.
+The frosting, made with cream cheese, fresh pureed strawberries, Greek yogurt and a little powdered sugar, is creamy and fluffy without being overly sweet.
+In short, the elements combine to make a delightfully fresh tasting dessert with real ingredients that everyone will love.

 My daughter, who generally prefers vanilla ice cream over any other dessert, loved her little slice of this cake.
 And she got her little fingers into the icing when I wasn’t looking.
 I took it to be a sign of homemade dessert success!